Few particles with an impurity in a one-dimensional harmonic trap: Model

 As an example, the ansatz for three particles ($N_b=2$) reads

 where $A$ and $B$ denote the two particles in the bath.
-In this example, we have a first part with $N_a=0$, i.e. without absolute values, and a second part with $N_a=1$, i.e. with a pair of absolute values.
+In this example, the first term has $N_a=0$, i.e. without absolute values, while the second term has $N_a=1$, i.e. a pair of absolute values.
 For an increasing number of particles, the ansatz takes analogous, but more complicated forms.
-We provide examples for four and five particles in~\ref{app:analytical}.
+We provide examples of the ansatz for four and five particles in~\ref{app:analytical}.

-The value of $\sigma$ that minimizes the energy can be computed analytically as a function of the kinetic and potential energies for $\sigma=1$.
-The total average energy of the state with the $\sigma$ that minimizes it is